flightjs/flight-toolbox/README.md

 - [with-state](https://github.com/flightjs/flight-with-state) for storing and reacting to change in a component's internal state.
 - [with-batch](https://github.com/flightjs/flight-with-batch) for efficiently batching function calls into animation frames, particularly useful for coalescing DOM updates.
 - [with-resources](https://github.com/flightjs/flight-with-resources) for sharing named resources between components.

+### What's in development?

+We have mixins at various stages of development.
+Please see individual repository issues to contribute  code or documentation.

+- [with-event-proxy](https://github.com/flightjs/flight-with-event-proxy) for proxying events and transforming event data.
+This is intended to replace the event proxy features which have been [removed from core in Flight 2](https://github.com/flightjs/flight/commit/1f3203db12a51f514d4e81f5ff169df43187157b).